-Welcome swallows build their nests on vertical walls – natural or man-made – usually tucked close under a roof.
+Welcome swallows build their nests on vertical walls – natural or artificial – usually tucked close under a roof.
 The nests are made of mud, transported a beakful at a time and pressed into place row by row, giving a distinctive textured pattern.
 Dry grass leaves help hold it together.
 Only the female incubates and broods the young, but both adults feed the growing chicks.

 Using this item